MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/business-voice-create-auto-attendant.md

 When you have finished adding resource accounts, select **Submit** to complete auto attendant configuration.

-See [Manage Teams resource accounts](../manage-resource-accounts.md) for more information.
+For more information, see [Manage Teams resource accounts](../manage-resource-accounts.md).

 ---